 - quantitative signs

-Identifying the site of CSF leakage can, especially in spontaneous cases, be challenging, and embarking upon imaging can be daunting as the leak can be located anywhere along the neuraxis and leaks can vary dramatically in their rate ranging from large volume rapid leaks to slow leaks to intermittent / inapparent leaks.
+Identifying the site of CSF leakage can be challenging, especially in spontaneous cases, and embarking upon imaging can be daunting, as the leak can be located anywhere along the neuraxis and leaks can vary dramatically in their rate ranging from large volume rapid leaks to slow leaks to intermittent / inapparent leaks.
 As a result, no single examination is guaranteed to confirm and localise the abnormality.

-Assuming the site is not likely to be cranial, then a suggested imaging strategy is as follows 9:
+Assuming the site is not likely to be cranial, a suggested imaging strategy is as follows 9:

 - MRI of the brain with contrast